 Give Them a Role

-A classic way to include your future sons or daughters in your ceremony is giving them a role in the wedding.
-When they look back on the big day, they will love that they played a part by showering the aisle with flower petals, holding onto the rings for safekeeping or—for the older demographic—standing by your side as a bridesmaid or groomsman.
+A classic way to include your future children in your ceremony is giving them a role in the wedding.
+When they look back on the big day, they will love that they played a part by showering the aisle with flower petals, holding onto the rings for safekeeping or—for the older demographic—standing by your side as a member of the wedding party.

 Have their attire match or complement yours in some way.
-If you’re wearing a cream-colored gown, put your future daughter in the same shade.
+If you’re wearing a cream-colored gown, put the kids in the same shade.
 Or have some fun with the little details that make all the difference—matching hair accessories, bouquets, or ribbon sashes.
-For the guys, have father and son don replica ties, boutonnieres, or shoes.
+Replica ties, boutonnieres, or shoes are also fantastic additions.
 Wearing coordinating outfits shows that you’re on the same team.

 Make a Vow of Everlasting Love

 Let’s be honest—when your fiancé has kids, you are saying "I do" to them as well.
 Prior to proclaiming your vows to your spouse at the altar, take a moment to promise to cherish, love, and protect your future stepchildren, too.
-It will mean the world to them and show you're committed to them as well as their mom or dad.
+It will mean the world to them and show you're committed to them as well.

 Give a Gift

-The bride has her engagement ring.
-Both members of the couple have their wedding bands.
-Bridesmaids and groomsmen are even presented with gifts.
-Presenting something special to your soon-to-be child is a wonderful gesture to symbolize that he or she is an important part of this new family.
+There usually is a lovely engagement ring.
+Both members of the couple likely have wedding bands.
+The wedding party is even traditionally presented with gifts.
+Presenting something special to your soon-to-be child is a wonderful gesture to symbolize that they are an important part of this new family.

 A great commemorative gift could be a piece of jewelry or a watch that is engraved with the wedding date, something with a birthstone, or even a family heirloom.